A simple proof of the fundamental theorem of Galois theory: Abstract

 \section{Abstract}

-We give a simple proof of the fundamental theorem of Galois theory which provides a correspondence between the intermediate fields of a finite Galois extension and the subgroups of its Galois group.
-The proof relies on the combinatorial fact that a field cannot be written as a union of finitely many proper subfields.
+We present a simple proof of the fundamental theorem of Galois theory, which establishes a correspondence between the intermediate fields of a finite Galois extension and the subgroups of its Galois group.
+The proof is based on the combinatorial fact that a field cannot be expressed as the union of finitely many proper subfields.